-Key Interests: Representation Learning, Vision, Biological Inspiration & Inductive Bias, Equivariant Representations, Alignment
+Key Interests: Representation Learning, Vision, Biological Inspiration & Inductive Bias, Equivariant Representations, Generative Models, Information Theory, Alignment

 News